LazarDjordjevic23/puffer-contracts/README.md

 This contract is licensed under the GPL-3.0 License.

 # PufferVaultV3 Upgrade Process

-# This script automates the upgrade process for the **PufferVaultV3** contract located in the `mainnet-contracts/upgrade/` directory.

-# Prerequisites

-# 1. Make sure you have **Node.js** installed (preferably version 14 or higher).
-# 2. **Yarn** is optional, but it is recommended for managing dependencies.

-# If Yarn is not installed, you can install it globally using the following command:
-npm install -g yarn

-# Install project dependencies using Yarn:
-yarn install

-# Alternatively, use npm:
-# npm install

-# Upgrade Process

-# 1. Fetch the Network Name
-# The upgrade script requires the network name as a command-line argument.
-# For example, use "mainnet" for Ethereum Mainnet or any testnet (ropsten, rinkeby, etc.)

-# To run the upgrade script, use the following command:
-# node mainnet-contracts/upgrade/upgradePufferVaultV3.js mainnet

-# In this example, `mainnet` is the network name passed as an argument.

-# 2. Script Overview

-# The upgrade script located at `mainnet-contracts/upgrade/upgradePufferVaultV3.js` performs the following:

-# - Fetches the network configuration using the `fetchConfig` function.
-# - Deploys the new implementation of the `PufferVaultV3` contract using `deployAndSaveImplementation`.
-# - Deploys the proxy contract using `deployAndSaveProxy` and links it to the new implementation.
-# - Initializes the contract and sets parameters (such as `setMaxGrantAmount`) and adds recipients from `globalSettings`.

-# 3. Running the Upgrade Script
-# To run the upgrade script, execute the following command, providing the network name as an argument:

-# Run the script with `mainnet` as the network name:
-node mainnet-contracts/upgrade/upgradePufferVaultV3.js mainnet

-# This command will:
-# 1. Deploy the new `PufferVaultV3` implementation contract.
-# 2. Deploy the proxy contract and link it to the new implementation.
-# 3. Initialize the contract and set the `setMaxGrantAmount` parameter.
-# 4. Add the recipients from `globalSettings`.

-# 4. Troubleshooting

-# If you encounter any issues, make sure to check the following:

-# - Ensure you provide the correct network name as an argument.
-#   Example: `node mainnet-contracts/upgrade/upgradePufferVaultV3.js mainnet`
-# - Check that the `globalSettings` configuration is correctly set.
-# - Ensure the wallet you're using has sufficient funds to execute transactions.
-#   Example command to check wallet balance:
-#   etherscan-cli balance --address YOUR_WALLET_ADDRESS

-# 5. Important Notes

-# - Make sure the `globalSettings` configuration file is properly set before running the upgrade script.
-# - Ensure that your deployment wallet has sufficient ETH to cover gas fees.
-# - If deploying to a test network (like Rinkeby or Ropsten), you may need to obtain test ETH from a faucet.
-# - The upgrade script uses `ethers.js` to interact with the Ethereum network.
+This script automates the upgrade process for the **PufferVaultV3** contract located in the `mainnet-contracts/upgrade/` directory.

+**Prerequisites**

+1. Make sure you have **Node.js** installed (preferably version 14 or higher).
+2. **Yarn** is optional, but it is recommended for managing dependencies.

+If Yarn is not installed, you can install it globally using the following command: npm install -g yarn

+Install project dependencies using Yarn: yarn install

+Alternatively, use npm:
+npm install

+**Upgrade Process**

+1. Fetch the Network Name
+The upgrade script requires the network name as a command-line argument.
+For example, use "mainnet" for Ethereum Mainnet or any testnet (ropsten, rinkeby, etc.)

+To run the upgrade script, use the following command: node mainnet-contracts/upgrade/upgradePufferVaultV3.js mainnet

+In this example, `mainnet` is the network name passed as an argument.

+2. Script Overview

+The upgrade script located at `mainnet-contracts/upgrade/upgradePufferVaultV3.js` performs the following:

+- Fetches the network configuration using the `fetchConfig` function.
+- Deploys the new implementation of the `PufferVaultV3` contract using `deployAndSaveImplementation`.
+- Deploys the proxy contract using `deployAndSaveProxy` and links it to the new implementation.
+- Initializes the contract and sets parameters (such as `setMaxGrantAmount`) and adds recipients from `globalSettings`.

+3. Running the Upgrade Script
+To run the upgrade script, execute the following command, providing the network name as an argument:

+Run the script with `mainnet` as the network name: node mainnet-contracts/upgrade/upgradePufferVaultV3.js mainnet

+This command will:
+1. Deploy the new `PufferVaultV3` implementation contract.
+2. Deploy the proxy contract and link it to the new implementation.
+3. Initialize the contract and set the `setMaxGrantAmount` parameter.
+4. Add the recipients from `globalSettings`.

+4. Troubleshooting

+If you encounter any issues, make sure to check the following:

+- Ensure you provide the correct network name as an argument.
+  Example: `node mainnet-contracts/upgrade/upgradePufferVaultV3.js mainnet`
+- Check that the `globalSettings` configuration is correctly set.
+- Ensure the wallet you're using has sufficient funds to execute transactions.
+  Example command to check wallet balance: etherscan-cli balance --address YOUR_WALLET_ADDRESS

+5. Important Notes

+- Make sure the `globalSettings` configuration file is properly set before running the upgrade script.
+- Ensure that your deployment wallet has sufficient ETH to cover gas fees.
+- If deploying to a test network (like Rinkeby or Ropsten), you may need to obtain test ETH from a faucet.
+- The upgrade script uses `ethers.js` to interact with the Ethereum network.
 Ensure your `RPC` URL is properly set in your environment variables.

-# Conclusion
+**Conclusion**

-# Once the script completes, the **PufferVaultV3** contract will be upgraded on the specified network.
+Once the script completes, the **PufferVaultV3** contract will be upgraded on the specified network.
 Verify everything is correct and test thoroughly before considering the deployment to production.